 Released Jul.
 12, 2012

 Until I held it my hands, I almost didn't believe it was a real product.
-The Asus PadFone has been shown a number of different times over the last 12 months, and though it's finally available in Taiwan after a big reveal at Mobile...
+The Asus PadFone has been shown a number of different times over the last 12 months,...
 Read Full Review

 Released Apr.
 20, 2012